 I’m sure you can relate.

-Whatever the case may be, I’m still anxious and I’m just not a fan.
+Whatever the case may be, I’m still anxious, and it sucks.

-However, I have come up with several ways that I personally deal with anxiety and I think it has done a lot for me.
+However, I have come up with several ways that I deal with anxiety, and I think it has done a lot for me.

 If you have the same problem I have, maybe these little tips can help.